developer

 Starting Registration

-To start a plenigo SSO Registration you need to the following code. plenigo SSO starts in an iframe and needs some Javscript to start:
+To start a Frisbii Media SSO Registration you need to the following code.
+Frisbii Media SSO starts in an iframe and needs some Javascript to start:

 // Checkout finishes with a javascript-Event one have to listen to